 Involve the workforce and consumers in reviewing the effectiveness and usefulness of comprehensive care delivery processes.
 Develop processes for ensuring that updates and changes to comprehensive care planning tools and processes are effectively communicated to clinicians.
-This may involve developing specific, targeted implementation strategies to ensure that members of the workforce understand how to use and apply newly developed processes in their work.
+This may involve developing specific, targeted implementation strategies to ensure that clinicians understand how to use and apply newly developed processes in their work.